-Moving abroad is always life-changing, it’s an exciting chapter in anyone’s life.
-Whether it’s short-term for a volunteering project, a long term like a two year working holiday, moving abroad has so many benefits that it’s no wonder more and more people are taking up the opportunity.
+Moving abroad is always life-changing; it’s an exciting chapter in anyone’s life.
+Whether it’s short-term for a volunteering project or long term for a two-year working holiday, moving abroad has so many benefits.
+It’s no wonder why more and more people are taking up the opportunity.

-But the real question is, where do you start?
-I've been lucky enough to have moved abroad several times to some great places like Australia, New Zealand and Hong Kong on working holiday visas.
-Other times I have been volunteering in Thailand and Mexico.
-I know first hand that it takes some setting up before, during, and after the move to get properly settled and organised.
-If you’ve made the decision to move abroad, here are my hard learned tips to make it go as smooth as possible.
+Other times, I've been volunteering in Asia and South America.
+I know first-hand that it takes some setting up before, during, and after the move to get properly settled and organised.
+If you’ve decided to move abroad, here are my hard-learned tips to make it go as smoothly as possible.

 Or, do you want to enhance your CV with a volunteering project?
-Don’t go with the crowd, this is your experience and your choice.
-If you just like the look of a country and want to have some fun, why not!
-I chose Australia because I had many friends there, the weather is great and the minimum wage didn’t hurt either!!
+Don’t go with the crowd; this is your experience and your choice.
+If you just like the look of a country and want to have some fun, why not?!
+I chose Australia because I had many friends there, the weather's great and the minimum wage didn’t hurt either!

 3. Arranging The Visa Side Of Things

 Once you’ve decided on the destination, it’s time to do the nitty gritty stuff.
 Arrange the visa.
-Choosing a company like The Global Work & Travel Co. is a fantastic option.
+Choosing a company like Global Work & Travel is a fantastic option.
 Not only do you get more information and ideas from speaking to the team, following the social accounts and reading awesome blogs, companies like Global can either arrange or help you out with a lot of your travel requirements like visas, job opps, airfares, travel insurance and more!

 4. Book Your Flights In Advance

-5. Make Sure You’ll Have The Funds
+5. Make Sure You’lL Have The Funds

 No one wants you to cut short your trip because you didn’t save well; the only person who loses out is you!
-Plus, when you arrive in a new country, surely you’ll want some money so you can experience what the country has to offer!
+Plus, when you arrive in a new country, you’ll want some money so you can experience what the country has to offer!

 6. Take Out Travel Insurance

 This is a no-brainer, travel insurance is imperative when you travel abroad!
-You’ll need it to cover your travel and medical expenses just in case something goes wrong – it’s fairly rare that you’ll need to claim, but you never know what problems street food vendors might cause you and there's always the off chance you'll crash a moped.
+You’ll need it to cover your travel and medical expenses in the rare chance something goes wrong.
+It’s fairly unlikely that you’ll need to claim, but you never know what problems street food vendors might cause you and there's always the off chance you'll crash a moped.

 7. Start Networking Online

 This is a big one for me.
 I began networking months in advance before I first made my backpacking trip to Southeast Asia, all the way back in 2012.
 I found out amazing information by networking with people via travel forums; back then it was Lonely Planet!

 8. Pack What You Need

-If you’re going to volunteer in a wildlife conservation park, there’s no need to pack your suits!
+If you’re going to volunteer in a wildlife conservation park, there’s no need to pack your suits.
 Packing what you need for your trip is essential.
 I tend to buy things months before I’m scheduled to depart.
 This makes it a whole lot better than last minute panic buying.
-Some of the essentials could be power adapters, copies of your passport, medical kits, medication, pocket guides, language books, visa documentation etc.
+Some of the essentials could be power adapters, copies of your passport, medical kits, medication, pocket guides, language books, visa documentation, etc.

 9. Arrange Your Accommodation

 Make sure this is done and set.
 Whether you’re volunteering and get accommodation for free or you’re staying in a hostel or guesthouse for a month, make sure you have the booking and confirmation ready to go.
-No-one wants to be stranded with their luggage after a long flight with nowhere to stay!
+No one wants to be stranded with their luggage after a long flight with nowhere to stay!

-10. Whilst You’re There Arrange The Essentials
+10. Arrange The Essentials WHILE YOU'RE THERE

 Different countries require different things so make sure you read up on them before you go.
 My advice is to arrange that as soon as you enter the country so you can start working and exploring without stressing yourself out too much.

-11. Embrace And Enjoy
+11. Embrace & Enjoy

 Although it seems more and more people are travelling, the vast majority of people in the world don’t get to do what you’re doing.
 And that is moving abroad!
 Embrace everything, be patient with new customs and take the time to learn about what’s new.